Intellis-Blog-Software-Facility-Capital-Planning

 Listen to her inspiring T.E.D.
 Talk.

-In the 1950s, she worked at the Post Office Research Station in the U.K., building computers from scratch and writing code in machine language.
+In the 1950s, she worked at the Post Office Research Station in the U.K., building computers from scratch and writing machine language code.
 She took evening classes for six years to obtain an honors degree in mathematics.
 While at the Post Office, she helped develop electronic telephone exchanges and the premium bond computer "Ernie."

-In 1962, she founded the software company, Freelance Programmers (later FI, then Xansa, since acquired by Steria and now part of the Sopra Steria Group), with innovative work practices that primarily focused on creating job opportunities for women with dependents, and she predominantly employed women.
+In 1962, she founded the software company Freelance Programmers (later FI, then Xansa, since acquired by Steria and now part of the Sopra Steria Group).
+She had innovative work practices that primarily focused on creating job opportunities for women with dependents, and she predominantly employed women.

 In 1987, she gained the Freedom of the City of London.
 She was President of the British Computer Society from 1989 to 1990 and Master of the I.T. livery company 1992-93.
-In 1985, she was awarded a Recognition of Information Technology Award.
-In 1999 she received the Mountbatten Medal.
+In 1985, she was awarded the Recognition of Information Technology Award.
+In 1999, she received the Mountbatten Medal.

-Stephanie retired in 1993, but she has continued to champion progress in the fields she loves.
-She supports research into autism spectrum disorders and organizations that promote the improvement of the I.T. industry and the role of the internet in society.
+Stephanie retired in 1993 but has continued championing progress in the fields she loves.
+She supports research into autism spectrum disorders and organizations that promote the improvement of the I.T. industry and the role of the Internet in society.

 Valerie Thomas